palnitin12345/Airbnb-EDA/README.md

 To get started with this project, follow these steps:

 Clone the repository to your local machine or download the project files.
-Obtain the Airbnb dataset from source and place it in the data directory.
+Obtain the Airbnb dataset from repository and place it in the data directory.
 Install the required dependencies using the instructions provided in the Dependencies section